rapoliveira/MulensModel/exploring_MulensModel/README.md

 - [X] Script to plot multiple fits for the same data (22-28.nov)
 - [ ] Check if there is a second peak above 3 sigma to go for 1L2S...
 - [ ] Include and test all cases, including those with a single peak or skewed(?)
-- [ ] Apply gradient in scipy_minimize of PSPL fit
+- [X] Apply gradient in scipy_minimize of PSPL fit

-Last updated: 26 Dec 2023
+Last updated: 19 Aug 2024